-Persons holding a licence issued under the DABA will be subject to several ongoing obligations.
+Persons holding a licence issued under the DABA are subject to several ongoing obligations.

-Dissemination of key information to customers: in order to mitigate the high degree of risk for consumers owing to the highly speculative and volatile nature of digital assets, the BMA has announced it will use powers conferred to it under the DABA to require licensees, before entering into any business relationship with a customer, to disclose to that customer: the class of licence it holds; a schedule of its fees; whether it has insurance against loss of customer assets arising from theft (including cybertheft); the extent to which a transfer or exchange of digital assets is irrevocable and any exceptions; and the extent to which it will be liable for an unauthorised, mistaken or accidental transfer or exchange.
-Draft rules published by the BMA for this purpose also oblige licensees to confirm certain information regarding transactions with clients at the conclusion of each such transaction.
+Client disclosure rules: the BMA has used powers conferred to it under the DABA to promulgate the Digital Asset Business (Client Disclosure) Rules 2018 in order to mitigate the high degree of risk for consumers owing to the highly speculative and volatile nature of digital assets.
+These rules require licensees, before entering into any business relationship with a customer, to disclose to that customer: the class of licence it holds; a schedule of its fees and the manner in which fees will be calculated if not set in advance; whether it has insurance against loss of customer assets arising from theft (including cybertheft); the extent to which a transfer or exchange of digital assets is irrevocable and any exceptions; governance or voting rights regarding client assets if the licensee is to hold client assets; the extent to which it will be liable for an unauthorised, mistaken or accidental transfer or exchange; and sundry other matters.
+The rules also oblige licensees to confirm certain information regarding transactions with clients at the conclusion of each such transaction